behrman/cis/solutions_dagitty.md

 library(dagitty)
 ```

-The code below used version 0.3-2 of dagitty.
-If the CRAN version is
+The code below used dagitty version 0.3-2.
+If the CRAN version is less
-less than this version, the current development version can be installed
+than this version, the current development version can be installed
 with:

 ``` r